xanthospap/iers2010/README.md

 There are four test cases available (in `DEHANTTIDEINEL.F`) for this routine.
-For the first three, they all yield discrepancies < 1e<sup>-13</sup> meters for the C++ implementation, while for the FORTRAN implementation differences are zero. __However, the fourth test case fails misserable, both for the C++ and the FORTRAN implementation__; in this case, discrepancies in the order of tens of meters are found!
+For the first three, they all yield discrepancies < 1e<sup>-13</sup> meters for the C++ implementation, while for the FORTRAN implementation differences are zero. __However, the fourth test case fails misserably, both for the C++ and the FORTRAN implementation__; in this case, discrepancies in the order of tens of meters are found!
 I do not know what the problem is.